 Prior to joining the firm, Benjamin was an associate at Foley Hoag LLP in Boston, MA.

-Benjamin is admitted to practice law in Massachusetts; he is not a member of the New York Bar.
+Benjamin is admitted to practice law in New York and Massachusetts.

 Benjamin's experience includes a particular emphasis on Latin American matters; he is proficient in Spanish.